Chen Jin (badminton)

-Chen Jin (born 10 January 1986) is a retired badminton player from China.
+Chen Jin (born 10 January 1986) is a Chinese badminton player.
 He is a former world men's singles champion and an Olympic bronze medalist.
 He also served as women's singles coach of the China national badminton team.

 Career

 2004–2008

 Since winning the Asian Junior Championships in 2004, Chen developed into one of the world's elite men's singles players.
 His titles include the 2004 Polish International, 2004 French International, 2006 German Open, 2007 Swiss Open, and 2007 Macau Open.
 Chen also captured the China Masters title in 2006, and in 2008 he won his biggest title to date, the prestigious All England Open Badminton Championships over his teammate and then-world number one, Lin Dan.
 At the 2008 Beijing Olympics, however, he was beaten by Lin in the semi-final and settled for a bronze medal after defeating South Korea's Lee Hyun-il in the playoff for third place.
 Chen was also a bronze medalist at the 2007 BWF World Championships and a silver medalist at the 2008 Badminton Asia Championships.
 He is also a member of China's Thomas Cup-winning world men's team champion, lifting the highly coveted cup in 2006 and 2008.